jmew/selenium-bootcamp/README.md

 #####Description:
 There are 3 main actions:

-1. Click (clicks an element on the page)
+1. Click (clicks an element on the page) - .click()
-2. Type (types text into a textbox on the page)
+2. Type (types text into a textbox on the page) - .send_keys("TEXT TO BE TYPED")
-3. Clear (clears the text in a textbox on the page)
+3. Clear (clears the text in a textbox on the page) - .clear()

-Click - .click()
-Type - .send_keys("TEXT TO BE TYPED")
-Clear - .clear()

 To perform one of these actions on an element, you first need to locate the element.
 For example, if I want to click an element, I would use this line;

     driver.find_element_by_id("Example ID").click()